carlosjhr64/martelo/README.md

     $ -------
     $ thor general:info             # Attributes of the project
     $ thor general:publish version  # Pushes to git and gems
-    $ thor general:sow name         # Creates a template gem diretory in the working directory
+    $ thor general:sow name         # Creates a template gem directory in the working directory
     $ thor general:template         # compares current workspace to template
     $ thor general:test             # Run all tests
     $ thor general:update           # Updates gemspec and todo